phac-nml/mikrokondo/docs/workflows/PostAssembly.md

         * Json

 >SUBTYPING:
 >Within the subtyping directory there will be directories for each of the different subtyping tools used during that run.
-The number and type of tools will differ depending on the organisms present in the set of samples submitted to the pipeline
+The number and type of tools will differ depending on the organisms present in the set of samples submitted to the pipeline.

 >FINAL REPORTS: